MalinHjartstrom/signal-processing/README.md

 # signal-processing
-Identify correct peaks of pulses and measure the distance between consecutive pulses.
+Identify correct peaks of pulses and measure the distance (in time) between consecutive pulses.